IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

 * ``AddAuthentication`` adds the authentication services to DI and configures ``Bearer`` as the default scheme.
 * ``UseAuthentication`` adds the authentication middleware to the pipeline so authentication will be performed automatically on every call into the host.
-* ``UseAuthorization`` adds the authorization middleware to make sure, our API endoint cannit be accessed by anonymous clients.
+* ``UseAuthorization`` adds the authorization middleware to make sure, our API endpoint cannot be accessed by anonymous clients.

 Navigating to the controller ``http://localhost:5001/identity`` on a browser should return a 401 status code.
 This means your API requires a credential and is now protected by IdentityServer.